-The load generation machines must have their OS, JVM, etc., tuned just as much as the server machines.
+Machines handling load generation must have their OS, JVM, etc., tuned just as much as the server machines.

 The load generation should not be over the local network on the server machine, as this has unrealistic performance and latency as well as different packet sizes and transport characteristics.

-The load generator should generate a realistic load:
+The load generator should generate a realistic load.
+Avoid the following pitfalls:

-Load generators should be written in asynchronous programming style, so that a limited number of threads does not restrict the maximum number of users that can be simulated.
-If the generator is not asynchronous, a thread pool of 2000 may only be able to simulate 500 or fewer users.
-The Jetty HttpClient is an ideal choice for building a load generator, as it is asynchronous and can simulate many thousands of connections (see the Cometd Load Tester for a good example of a realistic load generator).
+HttpClientis an ideal choice for building a load generator as it is asynchronous and can simulate many thousands of connections (see the CometD Load Tester for a good example of a realistic load generator).

 Both the server machine and any load generating machines need to be tuned to support many TCP/IP connections and high throughput.

-You should increase TCP buffer sizes to at least 16MB for 10G paths and tune the autotuning (although you now need to consider buffer bloat).
+You should increase TCP buffer sizes to at least 16MB for 10G paths and tune the auto-tuning (keep in mind that you need to consider buffer bloat).

 $ sysctl -w net.core.rmem_max=16777216 $ sysctl -w net.core.wmem_max=16777216 $ sysctl -w net.ipv4.tcp_rmem="4096 87380 16777216" $ sysctl -w net.ipv4.tcp_wmem="4096 16384 16777216"